 To start, we would need to remove all the stairs in the world.
 Let's imagine that is possible - would we replace them with ramps?
 Now we have ramps, is the risk zero?
 But even then, people could trip up the ramp simply because the floor level is rising.
 Even if we got rid of all stairs and ramps, and only had level flooring.
 People could still trip over their shoelaces.
 We could remove shoelaces, but then they could trip when their loose shoes fall off.

 Sometimes, removing one risk can introduce others.
 And things can get a little ridiculous too!

 As you can see, there will always be some level of residual risk, but it should be as low as reasonably practicable.
 As in, as low as you can reasonably be expected to make it.

-As low as reasonably practicable is a legal term, find out more in the ALARP principle with 5 real-world examples.
+As low as reasonably practicable is a legal health and safety phrase, find out more in the ALARP principle with 5 real-world examples.

-Residual risk can be calculated in the same way as any other risk.
+Residual risk can be calculated in the same way as you would calculate any other risk.
 A risk is a chance that somebody could be harmed.
-And you can calculate this by:
+And so you can measure risk by:

 Likelihood x Severity = Risk

-If the remaining risk is low, because it is unlikely anyone would be harmed, and that harm would be slight, then this could be an acceptable level of residual risk (based on the ALARP principle).
+But if the remaining risk is low (it is unlikely to harm anyone and that harm would be slight) then this could be an acceptable level of residual risk (based on the ALARP principle).